rollup/rollupjs.org/guide/en/999-big-list-of-options.md

 #### cache

 `Object` A previously-generated bundle.
-Use it to speed up subsequent builds
+Use it to speed up subsequent builds — Rollup will only reanalyse the modules that have changed.

 #### onwarn